primatejs/primate/docs/guide/configuration.md

 Default `[]`

 A list of directories to be included in the server and client build.
-May not be any known Primate location.
+Must not be any known Primate location.

 ### build.index